 A uniform designation process can lead to clear, recognizable information for patients and referring doctors.
+Patients should expect:

-Mothers-to-be should expect better, more thoughtful care plans.
+Better, more thoughtful care plans.
 The law requires hospitals to examine their high-risk maternity care processes and strengthen deficiencies, which is a clear patient benefit.

-Women should anticipate a team approach to pregnancy care.
+A team approach to pregnancy care.
 High-level centers are being asked to actively develop relationships with community doctors to ensure referred patients go the center that is best suited to care for their complex conditions.

 - Does the hospital have an intensive care unit and blood bank if labor/delivery complications arise?